 March 16.
-Strathcona's Horse, composed of 537 officers and men, with 573 horses, left Halifaxon ss.
+Strathcona's Horse, composed of 537 officers and men, with 573 horses, left Halifax on ss.
 Monterey, for Cape Town.
 Also 121 men to fill up 'casualty list' of previous contingents.
 Steamship arrived at Cape Town, April 10.
 May 12.
 Kroonstadt captured by Lord Roberts's Army.

+May 12.
+Kroonstadt captured by Lord Roberts's Army.
 May 17-18.
 Mafeking relieved.
 May 22.
 Hon.
-Joseph Chamberlain cabled to Governor-General: 'Congratulate Canada on great service rendered by Canadian Artillery in relief of Mafeking.
+Joseph Chamberlain cabled to Governor General: 'Congratulate Canada on great service rendered by Canadian Artillery in relief of Mafeking.'
 May 27.
 Lord Roberts crossed the Vaal River.
 June 5.
 Lord Roberts took possession of Pretoria.
 July 23.
 Lord Roberts made a general advance from the position he had held in Pretoria.